Do You Need Small Business Insurance in Nevada?

 General Liability Insurance.

 This coverage is often required for leasing commercial property.
-In Nevada, small businesses can seek this type of coverage as a separate policy to help ease the financial burden associated with customer injury and property damage claims, as well as slander and libel lawsuits.
+In Nevada, small businesses can seek general liability coverage as a separate policy to help ease the financial burden associated with customer injury and property damage claims, as well as slander and libel lawsuits.

 Professional Liability Insurance.